 The rolling hills of the Croatian uplands provide ample sunlight and breezes, with this region featuring a cool climate with cold winters, influenced by the cold air from the Alps to the north.

-Wine Attractions in Western Continental Croatia
+Wine Attractions in Croatia Uplands

 Croatia’s capital city, Zagreb, can be found in the region and if you’re visiting Western Continental Croatia, you’ll likely be entering the country through this point.
 While in Zagreb, it’s highly recommended to stop by the Vinoteka Bornstein, which houses an amazing selection of rare Croatian wines (as well as foodie delights such as truffles) in an atmospheric 19th-century vaulted brick cellar.
-Start here for tastings, cheese pairings, souvenir items and more.
+Start here for tastings, cheese pairings, souvenir items, and more.

-Istria and Kvarner Croatia Wine Regions
+Istria and Kvarner Wine Region

 Istria and Kvarner enjoy the heat from the Mediterranean, but also cooling winds from the Alps.
 Sometimes referred to as “The New Tuscany,” Istria is divided into the three wine hills of Western Istria (Zapadna Istra), Central Istria (Centralna Istra), and Eastern Istria (Istočna Istra); while Kvarner is divided into Opatija-Rijeka-Vinodol, Krk, Rab, Cres-Lošinj and Pag.